About Aminatta Forna

 Aminatta's books have been translated into fifteen languages.

-Aminatta is a Fellow of the Royal Society of Literature and sits on the Board of the National Theatre of Great Britain, the General Committee of the Royal Literary Fund and the Council of the Caine Prize for African Writing.
-She has acted as judge for a number of literary awards and is currently a judge for the 2013 International Man Booker Prize.
+Aminatta is a Fellow and Council member of the Royal Society of Literature and sits on the Board of the National Theatre of Great Britain, the General Committee of the Royal Literary Fund and the Council of the Caine Prize for African Writing.
+She is also a member of the Folio Academy.
+She has acted as judge for a number of literary awards and was most recently a judge for the 2013 International Man Booker Prize.

 In 2003 Aminatta established the Rogbonko Project to build a school in a village in Sierra Leone.
 The charity now runs a number of projects in the spheres of education, sanitation and maternal health.